SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 #### Edit HypriotOS setting and flash SD card.(In NUC)

-Edit HypriotOS configuration file for your Raspberry Pi.
-Open the `hypriotos-init.yaml` file and edit its network section.
+To modify the HypriotOS configuration file for your Raspberry Pi, open the `hypriotos-init.yaml` file and edit its network section.

 ```bash
 sudo vim hypriotos-init.yaml